XiaozhouCui/dockerplayground/nodejs-app-starting-setup/readme.md

 ## "docker run" and "docker start"

-- `docker run -p 3000:80 CONTAINER` will automatically attach to the running container, unless `-d` is added.
+- `docker run -p 3000:80 IMAGE` will automatically attach to the running container, unless `-d` is added.
 - `docker start CONTAINER` will re-start a container without attaching to its console.
 - To check the logs in a detached container, run `docker logs CONTAINER`
 - To keep listening to a detached container, run `docker logs -f CONTAINER`

+## Interactive Mode (need input on terminal)

+- When terminal input is needed, `docker run IMAGE` will show error
+- To enter input into container, need to use `docker run -it IMAGE` to start interactive mode and a terminal
+- When using `docker start CONTAINER` to re-start a container, `-a` can attach, but cannot enter value.
+- Use `docker start -a -i CONTAINER` to interact with container.

 ## Remove containers and images